A Colorful Personal Brand Separates You from the Job Search Crowd

 I take this idea very seriously.
 My colors are blue and pale green with touches of purple and triangle shapes.
 You will find this shape and color combination on my business cards, LinkedIn background photo, and covers of the three books I authored.
 One book has a blue cover, another is green, and the third is purple.
 I wear a royal blue blouse and jacket when I speak in front of groups.
 I am wearing that blue blouse in my headshot.

 Those colors make me feel happy!
 And using them throughout my marketing materials defines my personal brand.

 Be Bold & Add Some Style to Your Personal Brand!

 What style represents who you are and your personal brand?
 What steps can you take to present your brand to the world to support your own job search and career growth?

-Your IMPACT Group coach can help you not only embrace the value of personal branding but also weave it into your job search strategy!
+Working with a career coach can help you not only embrace the value of personal branding, but also weave it into your job search strategy!